cerner/beadledom/docs/source/manual/jooq.rst

 Nested Transactions
 """""""""""""""""""

-Nested transactions (savepoints) are handled correctly.
 Actions registered via :code:`whenCommitted` in a nested transaction will only be called after the outermost transaction is committed, and will not be called if a rollback to any outer savepoint occurs during the transaction.

 .. code-block:: java